billmclean/Julia_Lessons/markdown/lesson04.md

 * values are returned from a function;
 * to assign a default value to an argument;
 * the function body is a scoping unit for local variables;
-* the dot syntax is used to make a scalar function operate on a vector argument.
+* the dot syntax is used to make a scalar function operate on a vector argument;
+* a function name should end in `!` if a call might change one of its arguments.

 ## Further Reading